-MD40P / MD50P / MD50E P1 Terminal Block Descriptions
+ASP40 P1 Terminal Block Descriptions

-- P1-1 (AC / N) For single phase AC lines connect the Neutral side of the AC line to this terminal.
-For systems with two hot AC lines, connect either of the Hot AC lines to this terminal. - P1-2 (AC/L) For single phase AC lines connect the Hot side of the AC line to this terminal.
-For systems with two hot AC lines, connect either of the Hot AC lines to this terminal. - P1-3 (-A) This is the -Armature terminal.
-For normal rotation of the motor, the -Armature lead of the motor should be connected to this terminal.
-The +Armature lead of the motor will be connected here when a reverse directional rotation of the armature is desired. - P1-4 (+A) This is the +Armature terminal.
-For normal rotation of the motor, the +Armature lead of the motor should be connected to this terminal.
-The -Armature lead of the motor will be connected here when a reverse directional rotation of the armature is desired. - P1-5 (COM) This is the common point for the control logic.
-The speed sensor common lead as well as any other source needing to reference the control common will be connected to this terminal. - P1-6 (+5V) This is a self-contained +5VDC power supply capable of up to 50mA.
-The speed sensor supply lead can be connected to this terminal for its power source. - P1-7 (S1) This is the signal input terminal for the motor's digital pickup or encoder.
-This signal is internally "pulled-up" to +5VDC via a 2.2K ohm resistor. - P1-8 (S2) This input can be programmed to perform a number of advanced functions.
+- P1-1 (AC / N) For single phase AC lines connect the Neutral side of your AC line to this terminal.
+For systems with two hot AC lines, connect either of the Hot AC lines to this terminal. - P1-2 (AC / L) For single phase AC lines connect the Hot side of your AC line to this terminal.
+For systems with two hot AC lines, connect either of the Hot AC lines to this terminal. - P1-3 (HI) This is the POT HI reference terminal.
+This terminal must be connected to the most positive speed pot input terminal of the "partner" Drive.
+This terminal will generally be referred to as Pot HI or +V for positive supplies and Com for negative supplies. - P1-4 (WP) This is the Wiper output terminal.
+This terminal will output an analog voltage signal proportional to the reference voltages connected to P1-3 (HI) and P1-5 (LO).
+This terminal should be connected to the wiper or signal input of the partner Drive. - P1-5 (LO) This is the POT LO reference terminal.
+This terminal must be connected to the most negative speed pot input terminal of the partner Drive.
+This terminal will generally be referred to as Pot LO or Com for positive supplies and -V for negative supplies.

+- P1-6 (COM) This is the common point for the control logic.
+The speed sensor common lead as well as any other source needing to reference the control common will be connected to this terminal. - P1-7 (+5V) This is a self-contained +5VDC power supply capable of up to 50mA.
+The speed sensor supply lead can be connected to this terminal for its power source. - P1-8 (S1) This is the signal input terminal for the motor's digital pickup or encoder (Closed-Loop only).
+This signal is internally "pulled-up" to +5VDC via a 2.2K ohm resistor. - P1-9 (S2) This input can be programmed to perform a number of advanced functions.
 In Follower Mode, this input is the signal input terminal for the master's digital pickup or encoder.
-In Master modes (Rate and Time), this input can be configured to function as an emergency stop, inhibit or jog (preset speed) command.
-This signal is internally "pulled-up" to +5VDC via a 2.2K ohm resistor. - P1-9 (NO) This is the normally-open contact of the user assignable relay output. - P1-10 (C) This is the common contact of the user assignable relay. - P1-11 (NC) This is the normally-closed contact of the user assignable relay output. - P1-12 (IN1) This input can be programmed to perform a number of advanced functions.
-It can be configured to function as an emergency stop, inhibit or jog (preset speed) command.
-This signal is internally "pulled-up" to +5VDC via a 2.2K ohm resistor.
+In Master modes (Rate and Time), this input can be configured to function as an emergency stop, inhibit, or jog command.
+This signal is internally "pulled-up" to +5VDC via a 2.2K ohm resistor. - P1-10 (1NO) This is the normally-open contact of the user assignable relay output. - P1-11 (1C) This is the common contact of the user assignable relay. - P1-12 (1NC) This is the normally-closed contact of the user assignable relay output.